Call for proposals

 • Eligible individuals may currently be employed in a health research position in the academic, private or public sectors, or may have retired from such a position.

 • Applications will be accepted from single authors or groups.

 • The current call is restricted to applicants in the United States, Canada, European Union and South Korea.

 How to apply

 The application form can be downloaded below and submitted by email.
-Applicants must read the legal agreement and funding conditions below before completing their application.
+Applicants must read the funding conditions below before completing their application.

 A brief CV of no more than two pages for each applicant is also required, and PDFs of up to four recent publications in the field of the disease that they wish to review should be included.